Influential Women in Hamilton: Yvette Pierre

 Yvette Pierre, managing director – policy, strategy and international affairs at the Bermuda Monetary Authority (BMA), has more than 25 years of experience in financial services, beginning as a property and casualty underwriter in Trinidad and Tobago before transitioning to life and health insurance.

-In 2007, she joined the Bermuda Monetary Authority (Authority or BMA) amid the global financial crisis, quickly engaging in risk assessment and policy development, including playing a key role in Bermuda's Solvency II equivalence initiative.
-After a brief hiatus, she returned to the organisation to direct its focus on completing the Solvency II equivalence and NAIC Qualified Jurisdiction initiatives.
-Apart from her leadership role in the BMA’s regulatory policy development, her remit expanded into international affairs and strategic initiatives.
+In 2007, she joined the Bermuda Monetary Authority (Authority or BMA) amid the global financial crisis, quickly engaging in risk assessment and policy development.
+This included playing a key role in Bermuda's Solvency II equivalence initiative.
+After a brief hiatus, she returned to the organisation to direct its focus on completing the Solvency II equivalence and National Association of Insurance Commissioners (NAIC) Qualified Jurisdiction initiatives.
+In addition to her leadership role in the BMA’s regulatory policy development, her remit expanded into international affairs and strategic initiatives.

-Pierre values the dynamic nature of her role and thrives in the high-stakes environment of the BMA, contributing to Bermuda's pivotal role in global financial services.
+Yvette values the dynamic nature of her role and thrives in the BMA's high-stakes environment where she has the opportunity to contribute to Bermuda's pivotal role in global financial services.

 Why is the BMA a great place to work?